 Your case may be more complicated if you are facing multiple charges.
 For example, having an open container of alcohol in the car is an entirely separate charge from DWI or DUI.
 If you are convicted of both, you may face more stringent penalties.

-For a free legal consultation with a Criminal Defense Lawyer serving Midlothian, call (214) 696-9253
+For a free legal consultation with a Criminal Defense Lawyer in Midlothian, call (214) 696-9253

 Other Consequences of Conviction